Financial control across generations

 Most harmful factors for GenZers and Millennials by percentage increase over older generations

-Our survey found that overall, the number one factor causing a feeling of reduced financial control among our respondents was the rising cost of living [8].
-Seventy-three percent of our respondents indicated this as the reason for their concern, compared with 44% who indicated unexpected expenses, the next highest response.
+Our survey found that overall, the number one factor causing a feeling of reduced financial control among our respondents was the rising cost of living.
+Seventy-three per cent of our respondents indicated this as the reason for their concern, compared with 44 per cent who indicated unexpected expenses, the next highest response.

 The rising costs of education and housing along with the difficulty of finding well-paying jobs were therefore some of the most harmful factors to Millennial and Gen Zer feelings of financial control.